AQHA competition starts at the Rookie level.

 Eligibility for a Rookie class depends on both the horse and the rider’s show records:

-- For a horse to be eligible to compete in a Rookie-level class, that horse must have earned fewer than 10 lifetime points in that class in any division excluding Level 1 points.
-(Level 1 points, formerly known as Novice, are not recorded on a horse’s performance record; points are recorded on the exhibitor.)
+- For a horse to be eligible to compete in a Rookie-level class, that horse must have earned fewer than 10 lifetime points in that class in any division excluding Level 1 exhibitor points.
+(Level 1 exhibitor points, are not recorded on a horse’s performance record; points are recorded on the exhibitor.)

 - For an exhibitor to be eligible to compete in a Rookie-level class, that exhibitor must have earned fewer than 10 lifetime points in that class in any division.

 - Thus, to compete in a Rookie level class, the horse and rider must each have earned fewer than 10 points in that particular class.
 (Level 1 amateur/youth points are excluded from the horse's lifetime points.)

 - The horse and exhibitor must be Rookie eligible per Rule SHW 252.1.

 Open, amateur, Level 1 amateur, youth, Level 1 youth and Rookie-level points all count toward Rookie-level Rookie-level eligibility.

 The AQHA East and West Level 1 championships also offer Rookie championship classes.

 Visit aqha.com/shows/level-1/ to see which classes are offered, plus learn how to enter the Rookie classes.